Government Shutdown Information for Hikers and A.T. Visitors

 If this FAQ did not answer your questions, please contact us anytime or stop in at one of our visitor centers.

 If you choose to visit the A.T. during this time, use extra caution and take extra care to practice Leave No Trace.
-Emergency services may be limited and A.T. volunteers are generally not able to conduct their normal maintenance work.
+Emergency services may be limited and A.T. volunteer maintenance has resumed but not to normal capacity.
 We are all stewards of this cherished resource.

 The ATC and ATC Visitor Centers will remain open.
 Contact us for more information.